nvimtools/none-ls.nvim/doc/CONTRIBUTING.md

     `bufnr` so null-ls can then publish diagnostics properly.
 If specified, `filename` should be an absolute path.

-  - To prevent peformance issues, multi-file sources should default to the `ON_SAVE` method.
+  - To prevent performance issues, multi-file sources should default to the `ON_SAVE` method.

 ### Configuration